craigprotzel/Mashups/README.md

 --------
 Required Text
 * Croll, Angus, "If Hemingway Wrote Javascript" (No Starch Press, 2015)
+* Murray, Janet H, "Inventing the Medium - Principles of Interaction Design As A Cultural Medium" (MIT Press, 2012)

 Supplemental Texts
 (These readings will either be distributed or available at the library)